Hashtag Web3 Logo

 Key Insights

-• The "Amplification Parameter" (A): The shape of the StableSwap curve is controlled by a parameter known as A. A higher A value makes the curve flatter, concentrating liquidity more tightly around the peg.
+Amplification Parameter (A) The shape of the StableSwap curve is influenced by the amplification parameter A. A higher value flattens the curve, concentrating liquidity around the peg.

-The Limitation of the Constant Product Formula for Stablecoins
+Limitations of the Constant Product Formula for Stablecoins

-The Ideal (But Unsafe) Formula: Constant Sum
+The Ideal (But Unsafe) Constant Sum Formula

-• This is the equation for a straight line.
+• This formula represents a straight line.

 The StableSwap Invariant: The Best of Both Worlds